mrkajetanp/mrkajetanp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on developing Mobile Apps with Flutter & Web Apps with Django or Rails + React
-- Take a look at [my portfolio](https://mrkajetanp.github.io/)
+- 💼 Part Time Undergraduate Software Engineer at Arm
+- 🔭 I’m currently learning about the Linux kernel, Arm architecture & the Rust programming language
-- 📫 How to reach me: kajetan.puchalski@tuta.io
+- 📫 How to reach me: kajetan.puchalski@tuta.io or kajetan.puchalski@arm.com

+All of my repositories are personal projects & none of them are Arm or work-related in any way.

 <!--
 **mrkajetanp/mrkajetanp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.